-[●] Pre-Funded Warrants are included in the pre-funded units (excluding the over-allotment discussed below), assuming a public offering price of US\$[●] per pre-funded unit, which is the last reported sale price of our Common Shares on the OTCQB on [●], 2022 minus \$0.0001.
+Up to 1,931,922 Pre-Funded Warrants may be included in the pre-funded units, if any are purchased (excluding the over-allotment discussed below), assuming a public offering price of US\$4.3479 per pre-funded unit, which is the last reported sale price of our Common Shares on the OTCQB on May 5, 2022 minus \$0.0001.
 Each Pre-Funded Warrant will have an exercise price of \$0.0001 per Common Share and will be immediately exercisable.
 This prospectus also relates to the offering of the Common Shares issuable upon exercise of the Pre-Funded Warrants.